 Have a seat.
 Get comfy.
 Maybe make yourself a cup of tea, because I’m about to tell why a holistic approach to health is key, and to do that I basically need to tell you my life story …

 At the age of 23 my marriage broke down and I was left alone, an unemployed single parent to two boys.
 I decided I needed to ‘make something of myself’ so off I went to university to get my law degree.
 Unsurprisingly, this turned out to be quite hard and I pretty much did everything I could to make it even harder on myself by telling myself that anything less than a first class degree at the end of it all would be a failure.

 I got my first class degree, but I also got insomnia, weight gain, terrible skin and a bucket load of stress and anxiety along with it.
-The endless hours in the library eating all manner of sugary and carby junk food took its toll.
-As did the frequent all nighters, fuelled by McDonald’s drive through washed down with massive cans of energy drinks.
-At the beginning of my second year my younger brother suddenly died.
+The endless hours in the library eating all manner of sugary and carby food took its toll.
+As did the frequent all-nighters, fuelled by McDonald’s drive-through washed down with massive cans of energy drinks.
+At the beginning of my second year, my younger brother suddenly died.
 I turned to food, my constant companion and greatest comfort, and tried to smoother my grief with cakes and pizza.
-I don’t think the copious glasses of wine I drank to try to persuade myself I could keep going, and do it all, helped either.
+I don’t think the copious glasses of wine I drank to try to persuade myself I could keep going and do it all helped either.

 Are you really stressed out and not sleeping well?
 Then maybe skip the heavy lifting session for some gentle yoga or even just an early night.
 Are you not eating properly?
-Well then, get your nutrition dialled in before you start dialling up the training.
+Well then, get your nutrition dialed in before you start dialing up the training.
 Too many people see working out as a punishment for eating badly.
-Workouts should’t be a punishment, they should be something that make you feel better, something that add to your wellbeing not detract from it.